From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Preliminaries

 \subsubsection{Policy}

 A policy in an MDP defines the agent's behavior at a given state, denoted by \(\pi\).
-In general, $\pi$ can be represented by the conditional probability $\pi(\bm a|\bm s)$ of the density function \(\pi: \mathcal S \times \mathcal A \rightarrow [0, 1]\).
-Consequently, given a state, $\pi$ is employed to select an action.
-In this work, we model the policy $\pi$ using a Deep Neural Network (DNN).
-To achieve this, following IBC \cite{2022_implicit_BC}, we define the policy through an energy-based model (EBM) \( E_\theta(s, a) \) that takes state \( s \) and action \( a \) as inputs and outputs a scalar energy value:
+It specifies the action distribution conditioned on state \(\bm s\), with \(\pi: \mathcal S \times \mathcal A \rightarrow [0, 1]\).
+In this work, we parameterize the policy $\pi_\theta$ with a deep neural network (DNN) and $\bm \theta$ denotes the DNN's parameter vector.
+Following implicit behavior cloning (IBC) \cite{2022_implicit_BC}, we model the policy through an energy-based model (EBM) \( E_\theta(s, a) \) that takes state \( s \) and action \( a \) as inputs and outputs a scalar energy value, leading to